 Vital Strategies is an implementing partner of the Bloomberg Initiative for Global Road Safety, which seeks to reduce traffic fatalities in ten global cities.
 Our $29.9 million mandate is to support the city governments in implementing best practices, strengthen road safety surveillance systems, and implement strategic communications programs.

 1.2M people worldwide are killed in road traffic crashes annually – over 90% in low- and middle-income countries.
 Half of these deaths are “vulnerable road users”: pedestrians, cyclists and drivers of motorized two-wheelers.
-Under current trends, road traffic crashes will become the world’s seventh leading cause of death by 2030.
+Under current trends, road traffic crashes will become the world’s 5th leading cause of death by 2030.

 Vital Strategies will work with a cadre of other international partners to provide necessary technical assistance.
-Specifically Vital Strategies will serve as the main liaison with the Mayor’s office in each participating city and assist cities in building mechanisms to monitor progress on road safety.
+Specifically, we will serve as the main liaison with the Mayor’s office in each participating city and assist cities in building mechanisms to monitor progress on road safety.
 Vital Strategies will also help cities develop strategic marketing and media campaigns to promote safer driving and compliance with regulations.